 - helicopter crash into a fog-shrouded, man-made ski hill in 1990.
 A guitar legend; he was 35.
 He was nominated for two and won two Grammy Awards.
 In 2003, Rolling Stone Magazine named Vaughan one of greatest guitarist of all time (ranking number 7).
-Vaughan was inducted into the Blues Hall of Fame in 2000.
+Vaughan was inducted into the Blues Hall of Fame in 2000 and the Rock & Roll Hall of Fame in 2015.
 View the National Transportation and Safety Board report on Stevie Ray Vaughan's helicopter crash.
 "Pride and Joy," "Cold Shot" "Tight Rope"

 - Henry "Sunflower" Vestine

 - respiratory failure; he was 52.
 Vestine was an original member of Canned Heat, with Al "Blind Owl" Wilson (see 1970) and Bob "The Bear" Hite (see 1981).
 Vestine was found dead in his hotel room in 1997.
 In 2003, Rolling Stone Magazine named Vestine one of greatest guitarist of all time (ranking number 77).
 "Same All Over," "Let's Work Together," "Time Was," "Boogie Music," "On the Road Again"

 - *Sid Vicious

 - (John Simon Ritchie), heroin overdose in 1979.
 Sex Pistols' bassist; he was 21.
 Vicious died while on bail after being charged in his girlfriend's murder.
 It is speculated that the overdose was administered by his mother and was intentionally fatal.
 The Sex Pistols were inducted into the Rock & Roll Hall of Fame in 2006.
 "Anarchy in the U.K.," "God Save the Queen"